defualt/resume/HOW-TO.markdown

 - Go to [https://github.com/defualt/resume](github.com/defualt/resume).
 Log in to GitHub if you are not already.
 - On that link's page, click "Fork"
 - Refresh the page until it no longer says its processing.
-- When the forking process is done, click the "Clone" button.
+- When the forking process is done, click the "Clone in Desktop" button.
 This should open your GitHub desktop application and ask you to choose a location on your harddrive.
-Choose the Resume project folder you made earlier.
+Choose where you want to place folder containing the files you will be using.
 It should begin downloading.
 - When the GitHub download is done, look in your Resume project folder.
-It should be full of files now.
+It should be full of files.

 ## Test the process of outputting various file formats
 - Find the "resume.markdown" file in the Resume project folder.
 This is where you will write your resume in the markdown language you learned at the beginning of this process.